UbuntuGaming/Proton-Bleeding-Edge-AVX512/README.md

 > I've done the testing for this and this leads to a 5% performance improvement in Metro 2033 running under Proton and around 1% performance difference in windows gpu benchmarks running under Proton.

 # More performance outside of Proton:
-> Note: This section might be broken off into it's own repository, With much more information.
+> **Important Note**: This section might be broken off into it's own repository, With much more information.
 (Or deleted)

 >Theoretical Question: I want more performance.
 >